shadielfares/hldr/README.md

     Set up a GitHub repository for HLDR
     Ensure proper documentation (README, contribution guidelines).
-    Set up basic folder structure for CLI and WebSocket server.~~
+    Set up basic folder structure for CLI and WebSocket server.

     **Completed**

 Task 2: Build the WebSocket Server (Backend)

+I realized, I don't have to make the websocket in Node.js.
+I can just use Python and FastAPI to perform the same functionality.

     Subtask 2.1: Create basic WebSocket server in Node.js.
         Set up ws library.